 You tend to accumulate weight right through your midsection.
 Your legs might look great in a skirt, but be careful – midsection weight gain is the least healthy for your body.
 If your stomach needs a little help, stay away from caffeine, pastries and sugary cereals in the morning.
 Eat the same size meal for breakfast, lunch and dinner.
 Don’t go crazy – a moderate size meal will suffice.

-- Two eggs, 1/2 whole grain English muffin.
+- Two eggs, 1/2 sprouted English muffin, like Ezekiel.

-- 1 cup cooked old-fashioned oats, whole milk mixed with 1 tbsp peanut butter and cinnamon.
+- 1 cup cooked old-fashioned oats, whole milk or full fat coconut milk mixed with 1 tbsp peanut butter and cinnamon.

 Athlete Shape Breakfast